owncast/owncast.github.io/docs/broadcasting/hardware.md

 sidebar_position: 100
 ---

-The following hardware with native live streaming have been tested and work.
+The following hardware with native live streaming support has been reported to work by the community.
+This list is not independently verified by the Owncast team.

 - [GoPro Hero 8](https://gopro.com/)
 - [Mevo](https://mevo.com/)